 For school and academic questions, please contact Mr. TJ Cross at 404.802.8400

 Children with disabilities are eligible for Special Education and related services when they meet IDEA’s definition of a “child with a disability” in combination with state and local policies.
 IDEA’s definition of a “child with a disability” lists 13 different disability categories under which a child may be found eligible for special education and related services.
 IDEA describes what each of these disability categories means.
 You’ll find those descriptions online at: http://www.nichcy.org/disability/categories/

 What does it mean to receive special education services?

 In general, Special Education services provide specially designed instruction that involves modifications to the curriculum itself and/or the way the curriculum is taught to meet the specific needs of the student.
 Other Special Education-related services such as speech and language therapy, occupational therapy, or physical therapy may also be needed.
 These are just a few of the related services that could be provided.

 What special services are being provided to our Cleveland Avenue community?

 Special Education services are geared to minimize the impact of a student’s disability through a continuum of services, ranging from services provided in the general education classroom to fully contained classroom settings depending on the severity of the disabilities.
-Teaching methods used at Brandon include Paraprofessional support in the classroom, co-teaching, and pull out resource services.
+Teaching methods used at CAE include Paraprofessional support in the classroom, co-teaching, and pull out resource services.